SnakeSolid/java-voiceify/README.md

 ## LLM Settings

 By default, the local ollama server located at `http://localhost:11434/` is used.
-The `gemma2` model is used for text generation.
 These settings can be changed using the configuration file (option `--config`).

 Example of configuration file with default settings: